Misfit1982/carsautomationExample/README.md

 Install latest chromedriver webdriver
 Install latest version of maven
 Install latest version of cucumber
-Download, unzip and install this project to your local machine from GitHub Ensure the correct files are mapped in your correct source folders (Example, this test was created on a Mac)
+Download, unzip and place this project on your local machine from GitHub Ensure the correct files are mapped in your correct source folders (Example, this test was created on a Mac)

 From Eclipse IDE (Easiest)